 Round 1 outcomes

 PUMP is providing $28.2 million in funding to Optus, Telstra and TPG to deliver 66 4G and 5G mobile coverage solutions at 50 locations on the peri-urban fringe of Australia's major cities (Adelaide, Brisbane, Hobart, Melbourne, Perth and Sydney).

 These solutions will improve mobile connectivity for people living and working in areas of natural disaster risk, allowing communities to receive vital information during emergencies, seek help if needed and stay in touch with loved ones.

 You can view the funded locations via the National Map.
-The rollout of funded solutions is expected to commence shortly.
+The rollout of PUMP Round 1 funded solutions has commenced.